-So, the moon isn’t the biggest satellite.
+So the moon isn’t the biggest satellite.
 Natural satellites aren’t even rare in the solar system.
 Currently the known number is 175 and growing.
 Is there any sense in which the moon is special?

 Let’s look at some other stats.
 The massive outer planets have numerous satellites (not just one).
 What about the inner, terrestrial planets?
 Mars is orbited by two small satellites, but Mercury and Venus have none.
 So the earth is the only planet in the solar system with a single natural satellite.
 That’s unique.

 What about size comparisons?
 The earth is the only terrestrial planet with a relatively large satellite.
-None of the outer planets has a satellite so close to its own size, either.
+None of the outer planets have a satellite so close to its own size, either.
 While it’s true that the moon is smaller than the earth, the other planets’ satellites are many thousands of times smaller than their respective planets.

 This close match in size produces another unique attribute of our earth-moon system—tides.
 No other planets have such high tides.
-But then, no other planets have oceans and need tides to sustain life.
+But then no other planets have oceans and need tides to sustain life.

 The Moon’s Unique Orbit